 There is a cost recovery fee for the provision of a data report.
 The service is charged at an hourly rate of A$150 (excluding GST).
 A quote will be provided prior to any work being commenced by the NCIS Unit.

-Report preparation and approval can take a minimum of three weeks from quote acceptance.
+Report preparation and approval can take a minimum of four weeks from quote acceptance.

 The release of all data reports is subject to the approval of the relevant State or Chief Coroner(s).
 The NCIS Unit facilitates this approval process.